You and your spouse are at loggerheads over custody arrangements, and it now looks like your matter could be headed to court.

 A final word about staying your ground: try not to focus on the outcome.
 Instead, concentrate on doing the next right thing.
 Controlling what’s in your power – your own choices – will help you weather your custody chaos, regardless of the result.

 Have questions about child custody?
-Please contact us today to schedule your free consultation with one of our experienced family law attorneys and get answers and a clear strategy for safeguarding your children.
+Please contact us today to schedule your initial consultation with one of our experienced family law attorneys and get answers and a clear strategy for safeguarding your children.
 Call us at 888-888-0919 or please click the button below.